 Speakman holds a doctorate in Journalism with a focus on Online and Community Journalism from Ohio University in Athens, Ohio, a master’s degree in Journalism and Mass Communication from the University of Nebraska-Lincoln, and a bachlor’s degree in Journalism from Bowling Green State University in Bowling Green, Ohio.

-Gwenette Writer Sinclair, web designer and producer, Center for Sustainable Journalism
+Gwenette Writer Sinclair, web producer and developer

 Our publisher, Center for Sustainable Journalism